Treatment Instead of Jail: How Drug Possession Laws Are Changing

 Many people living with an addiction never receive treatment.
-Changes to laws that currently punish people who are experiencing substance abuse can help reduce the stigma of addiction and get people into recovery.
+Changes to laws that currently punish people who are experiencing substance use disorder can help reduce the stigma of addiction and get people into recovery.

 At Recovery Guide, our mission is to connect as many individuals struggling with mental health and substance abuse disorders to reputable treatment facilities.